 Each criterion has been designed to ensure fairness and non-discrimination towards local applicants:

 - Qualification criterion: The applicant’s academic qualifications will be measured based on: the world top 100 ranking universities, Singaporean Universities and highly recognised vocational institutions.
 In terms of degree-equivalent qualifications, the standard comparison will be a United Kingdom academic system bachelor’s degree.
+Qualifications will also have to be verified by the employer.

 - Diversity criterion: The percentage of total current employees from the nationality of the applicant relative to the total number of employees will be required to assess this criterion.
 For example, if the number of employees of the same nationality than the applicant in the company is high, then the applicant is less likely to score points on the diversity criterion.